 The menu also had kids meals for $6.00 each.
 They had Chicken Fingers, Mac N’ Cheese, Hot Dog, Pizza, Hamburger, Cheeseburger, and Grilled Cheese.
 Each meal included chips and animal crackers.
 The prices for the water buffalo/elk were a little higher at $16.00 but that was to be expected.
 A regular burger was $10.00.
 I highly suggest you upgrade to the sweet potato fries because they were incredible!

 The small animal adventure was an open area petting zoo.
 Inside the petting zoo were donkeys and a few pigs.
 You could also walk around the outside to see peacocks, goats, and bunnies.
 The walking area is free but there is a entrance fee for the small animal adventure.

 This fee is included in your safari tour.
 If you decide to only do the small animal adventure it is $5.00.
 Grain is not included on either of these tickets.
 We purchased a cup for each kids upon entering at $1.00 each.
 You can enter without feed to see the animals.

 These are typically the areas I don’t really enjoy.
 I am nervous around animals but I braved it and was surprised at how comfortable I was as we walked.
 The animals came over for your feed but they didn’t swarm you the minute you walked in.
 We also ended up having a donkey friend who followed us.
 The kids loved him!!

-We had a blast and can’t wait to visit again.
-The safari tour is a unique experience that will be different every visit.
-Hidden Valley Animal Adventure is a great place to spend a few hours with your family.
+We had a blast at the Hidden Valley Animal Adventure Park and can’t wait to visit again.
+The safari tour is a unique experience that will be different every visit and will be a summer family tradition we will look forward to again and again.